+STUDENTNAME

+LAST / FAMILY / SURNAME(S) FIRST / GIVEN NAME(S) MIDDLE NAME(S)

+STUDENT UW-WHITEWATER ID NUMBER STUDENT DATE OF BI RTH

+MON1 H (MM) DAY (DD) YEAR (YYYY)

+STUDENT DAYTIME PHONE NUMBER STUDENT UW-WHITEWATER E-MAIL ADDRESS

+Ormer etc.

+@uww.edu

+· · · · · · · · · · · · · · · · · · ·

+STUDENT MAILING ADDRESS

+STODENT MAILING ADDRESS

+STREET ADDRESS

-STUDENTNAME LAST / FAMILY / SURNAME(S) FIRST / GIVEN NAME(S) MIDDLE NAME(S) STUDENT UW-WHITEWATER ID NUMBER STUDENT DATE OF BIRTH MON1 H (MM) DAY (DD) YEAR (YYYY) STUDENT DAYTIME PHONE NUMBER STUDENT UW-WHITEWATER E-MAIL ADDRESS Quanti adu @uww.edu STUDENT MAILING ADDRESS • STREET ADDRESS CITY, STATE, ZIP CODE 1.
-I Authorize (print name of person/office you authorize to provide the education records information): O. To Displace the following advection appeared (shock all that supply) 2.
-To Disclose the following education records (check all that apply): Note to Student: this form is specific only to the records in the Registrar's Office - all other offices may have their own release form.
+CITY, STATE, ZIP CODE

+1. I Authorize (print name of person/office you authorize to provide the education records information):

+2. To Disclose the following education records (check all that apply):

+Note to Student: this form is specific only to the records in the Registrar's Office - all other offices may have their own release form.
 Please contact each office specifically if you would like your records released.

+Class Registration (Registrar's Office, Roseman 2032)

+Grades & Transcript (Registrar's Office, Roseman 2032)

+3. To the following named party or class of parties (check all that apply):

+- Individual Party (print name):

+- Prospective Employer(s)

+- School Official(s) responsible for admission to educational programs

+- Individual(s) responsible for scholarships, grants, etc.

+- Other (specify):

-Class Registration (Registrar's Office, Roseman 2032) Grades & Transcript (Registrar's Office, Roseman 2032) 3.
-To the following named party or class of parties (check all that apply): Individual Party (print name): Prospective Employer(s) School Official(s) responsible f or admission to educational programs Individual(s) responsible for so holarships, grants, etc. Other (specify): 4 For the following research (explain) 4.
-For the following reason(s) (explain) • I am certifying that a photocopy or fax cor by of this form be accepted with the same a authority as the original: Yes No Student signature Date
+4. For the following reason(s) (explain):

+I am certifying that a photocopy or fax copy of this form be accepted with the same authority as the original: Yes No

+Student signature

+Date